The last Covid holdouts in Asia are throwing open their doors for travel - except for China - KESQ

 Tourist hot spots have been hit, too — the ancient city of Pingyao, a UNESCO World Heritage Site, imposed a snap lockdown after discovering just two cases.
 The city of Zhangjiajie, home to a scenic national park, locked down over just one case.
 And last week, hundreds of tourists were stranded in an airport in the Xishuangbanna prefecture of Yunnan province due to a snap lockdown.

-Officials are on high alert with less than a week to go before China’s ruling Communist Party holds its twice-a-decade national congress, where leader Xi Jinping is expected to secure an unprecedented third term in office.
+Officials are on high alert with less than a week to go before China’s ruling Communist Party holds its twice-a-decade national congress, where leader Xi Jinping is expected to secure a norm-breaking third term in power.

 Authorities nationwide have worked to smooth the way in the run-up to the congress — a particularly sensitive time — by tightening already-strict Covid rules and declaring more lockdowns.